oroinc/documentation/user_guide/user_management_bu.rst

   :header: "**Name**","**Description**"
   :widths: 10, 30

   "**Name**","The name used to refer to the business unit in the UI.
-This an only mandatory field" "**Parent Business Unit**","Define the business unit to which this business unit belongs (a level higher in the administrative hierarchy), if applicable"
+This is the only mandatory field."
+  "**Parent Business Unit**","Define the business unit to which this business unit belongs (a level higher in the administrative hierarchy), if applicable."
   "**Phone**

   **Website**

   **Email**

-  **Fax**","You can define these contact details of the business unit, if applicable"
+  **Fax**","You can define these contact details of the business unit, if applicable."

 .. image:: ./img/user_management/bu_general.png

 Users
 ^^^^^
-  Check/uncheck the **HAS BUSINESS UNIT** box, to assign/unassign a user to the business unit:
+  Check/uncheck the **HAS BUSINESS UNIT** box to assign/unassign a user to the business unit:

 .. note::

-    Please note that "HAS BUSINESS UNIT" check-box defines if the user is assign the specific business unit that you are creating/editing
+    Please note that the "HAS BUSINESS UNIT" check-box defines if the user is assigned the specific business unit that you are creating/editing

 View and Manage a Business Unit Record
 --------------------------------------